Diana Zuckerman, PhD

-Avandia has been a popular drug for diabetes, but is it safe?
-New research says that patients taking Avandia are more likely to die compared to diabetic patients taking other drugs, such as Actos.
+Avandia was a popular drug for diabetes, but is it safe?
+There is research evidence that patients taking Avandia are more likely to die compared to diabetic patients taking other drugs.
+The FDA defends the use of Avandia, but many concerns remain.

 Since 2007, the FDA required Avandia to include a black box warning for patients and doctors that it increases the risk of heart failure, which can be fatal.
 A block box around a warning about risks is the strongest warning the FDA requires, similar to the black box warning on cigarette packages, warning that smoking causes lung cancer, heart disease, and is dangerous for pregnant women.